Wood Mountain Hills: Geography

-The south-eastern part of the Wood Mountain Hills was one of the few places in Canada that wasn't covered in ice during the Last Glacial Period.
+The south-eastern part of the Wood Mountain Hills was one of the few places in Canada that was not covered in ice during the Last Glacial Period.
 This preserved tertiary sands and gravels at higher the elevations while other parts of the hills have glacial drift and deep-cut valleys and coulees carved by glacial meltwaters that are separated by flat-topped buttes.
 The Rock Creek Badlands, also called Killdeer Badlands, were formed by these melting glaciers.
 The badlands run along the southern slopes of the plateau.

-The highest point of the upland at 1,013 metres above sea level is Pinto Butte, which is located at the western end and straddles the watershed divide.
+The highest point of the upland at 1013 m above sea level is Pinto Butte, which is located at the western end and straddles the watershed divide.
 Most of the watershed to the north of the hills is in the Old Wives Lake endorheic drainage basin with Wood River and its tributaries being the primary water course.
 The southern slopes drain primarily into the Milk River drainage basin.
 Some of the tributaries that flow south from the hills include Frenchman River, Denniel Creek, Breed Creek, Little Breed Creek, Otter Creek, Bluff Creek, McEachern Creek, West Poplar River, Poplar River, East Poplar River, Weatherall Creek, Rock Creek, and Johnson Creek.

 Flora and fauna

 The Wood Mountain Hills are mostly covered in grasses and are in the mixed-grass prairie ecozone of Canada.
 Common grasses include spear grass, wheatgrass, and blue grama grass.
 In areas with more moisture, such as at the bottom of coulees and alongside streams, trees and shrubs, such as aspen, green ash, wolf willow, and buffalo berry, grow.
 In drier locations, plants such as sage, rabbitbrush, greasewood, mosses, lichens, and cacti can be found.

-Throughout the hills and in the East Block of Grasslands National Park, wildlife such as bats, black-tailed prairie dogs, swift foxes, burrowing owls, greater sage-grouses, eastern yellow-bellied racers, and greater short-horned lizards can be found.
+Throughout the hills and in the East Block of Grasslands National Park, wildlife such as bats, black-tailed prairie dogs, swift foxes, burrowing owls, greater sage-grouse, eastern yellow-bellied racers, and greater short-horned lizards can be found.